Hall of Fame Honorees

 The South in Progress.
 New York: International publishers, 1940.

 Child Workers in America.
 (With Dorothy Wolff Douglas.)
 New York: R.M.
 McBride, 1937.

 The Family.
 Chapel Hill: University of North Carolina Press, 1933.

-The Katharine Du Pre Lumpkin collection at the University of North Carolina's Wilson Special Collections Library contains Lumpkin's correspondence, writings (mainly unpublished), research materials, lecture notes and drafts, photographs, and other papers.
+The Katharine Du Pre Lumpkin collection at the University of North Carolina's Wilson Special Collections Library contains Lumpkin's correspondence, manuscripts, research materials, lecture notes and drafts, photographs, and other papers.